 A list of current board members is included below:

-President Elect: Clint Marchant (Email)
+Past President: Clint Marchant (Email)

 Clint Marchant, P.E. is an Assistant Project Manager for EPC Services in Madison, WI.
 In May 2016, he concurrently earned a Bachelor’s Degrees and Master’s Degree in Civil Engineering from Utah State University.
 Clint serves as a Director on the ASCE SW Board and has done since December 2018.
 During his free time Clint enjoys

 spending time with his wife Katie, daughter Jadzia and son Eric.
 He also enjoys bass fishing in the summer with friends and colleagues